Emily Blunt: 2011–2014: Science-fiction and comedy films

-In 2011, Blunt starred in the British romantic comedy-drama Salmon Fishing in the Yemen, directed by Lasse Hallström.
+In 2011, Blunt co-starred with Matt Damon in the thriller The Adjustment Bureau, playing a dancer who is "being mysteriously kept apart" from a politician.
+The film earned generally positive reviews, with critics praising Blunt and Damon's chemistry.
+Blunt starred in the British romantic comedy-drama Salmon Fishing in the Yemen, directed by Lasse Hallström.
 She played a financial adviser who recruits a fisheries expert to help realise a sheikh's vision of bringing the sport of fly fishing to the Yemen desert, resulting in a spiritual journey for both in the process.
 The film premiered at the 2011 Toronto International Film Festival, receiving positive reviews, as did Blunt's performance.
 Kenneth Turan of the Los Angeles Times noted "Blunt and [co-star Ewan McGregor] are two of the most gifted and attractive actors working today, able to play off each other with great style..."
-Blunt was nominated the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for her performance.
+Blunt was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for her performance.
 Also that year, she made a cameo appearance in Disney's The Muppets, as Miss Piggy's receptionist, and starred in the independent comedy-drama Your Sister's Sister.
 In November 2011, Blunt was named the ambassador of the new Yves Saint Laurent fragrance Opium.

 In 2012, Blunt starred in the romantic comedy The Five-Year Engagement, directed by Nicholas Stoller and co-starring Jason Segel, in which she and Segel played a couple whose relationship becomes strained when their engagement is continually extended.
 The film earned positive reviews, with Elizabeth Weitzman of the New York Daily News remarking that "Blunt has never been more relaxed, and she and Segel have a believably warm chemistry."
 She then starred in Looper, a science fiction action film directed by Rian Johnson.
 Blunt played Sara, a tough farm woman and single mother, who aids and falls in love with a time-traveller.
 The film premiered at the 2012 Toronto International Film Festival, where it served as the opening film, and earned highly positive feedback.
 Todd McCarthy of The Hollywood Reporter credited Blunt for "effectively [revealing] Sara's tough and vulnerable sides."
 Also that year, she starred in the comedy-drama Arthur Newman as the troubled Charlotte, who is trying to run away from her past.
-The film received generally mixed to negative reviews.
+The film received generally mixed-to-negative reviews.